ethereumclassic/ECIPs/_specs/ecip-endorser_transactions.md

 ### Endorser Transactions

-Transactions are made by an endorsing entity including information in the `data` field referencing the block hash (or some other unique characteristic) of some endorsed ancestor.
+Transactions are made by an endorsing entity including information in the `data` field referencing the block hash (or some other unique characteristic) of some endorsed ancestor block.

 The construction of this value could be of the form `0xff<block hash>`.

 ### Endorsement Observation

 A node registers some list of trustee entities from whom they wish to acknowledge endorsements.
-These entities are registered via transaction author identities (sender address, `from`).
+These entities are encoded as transaction author identities (sender address, `from`).

 Transactions with a `data` field value matching the general pattern described above are filtered from the set of on-chain transactions.
 This set of filtered transactions are filtered again for positive matches against the local list of trustee authors.